mohammadnajeeb/al-folio-dev/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Research Intern at Taibah University.
 Post Graduate Diploma CS at JMI.
-HPAIR' 23.

 profile:
   align: right